What to Plant Now — Beets, Fennel & Kale

 Across much of the United States and Canada, July is the time to plan, and in some cases even to plant, your fall crops.
 By choosing the best varieties for fall, scheduling the plantings, and growing sufficient quantities, you can extend your marketing season well beyond your frost date.

-The top half of the two-for-one value in beets is its leaves.
-Beet "greens" can be red or green or both, and sold separately as beet green bunches or with the tender young beets still attached.
+The top half of the two-for-one value is the leaves.
+Beet "greens" can be red or green or both, and sold separately as beet-green bunches or with the tender young beet roots still attached.

 At market, display beets with the colorful roots facing the customer.
 Cut a few in half to show the tender inner flesh, and mist the beets frequently to keep them shiny and colorful.

 Increased exposure on cooking channels and food blogs has brought bulb fennel back into the spotlight.
 Its mild anise flavor and crispy, celery-like texture make it a good choice for fresh eating in salads or with dips.
 It can also be baked, roasted, and sautéed.

 Fennel can be grown in spring or fall, but is best in fall because it is less likely to bolt as the weather gets cool.
 Plant it earlier than beets or kale because it takes longer to mature.
 It is also less tolerant of frost than many other fall crops, so you should be prepared to cover it with row cover in the event of an early frost.
 The hybrid variety 'Orazio' is a reliable producer of large, uniform bulbs resulting in overall higher crop yields.

 Fennel bulb can be harvested in the baby stage, 2½–3" across, or left to grow to maturity at 4–5" across.
 Display baby fennel bunched or bagged at market.
 Full-size bulbs are sold loose, usually with the fronds trimmed.
 (Leaf fennels, used as an herb or cut-flower filler, are varieties which do not form marketable bulbs.)